Accelerated Christian Education

 Accelerated Christian Education (also known as School of Tomorrow) is an American company which produces the Accelerated Christian Education (ACE, styled by the company as A.C.E.) school curriculum structured and based around a literal interpretation of the Bible and which teaches other academic subjects from a Protestant fundamentalist or conservative evangelical standpoint.
 Founded in 1970 by Donald Ray Howard and Esther Hilte Howard, ACE's website states it is used in over 6,000 schools in 145 countries.

 ACE has been criticized for its content, heavy reliance on the use of rote recall as a learning tool and for the educational outcomes of pupils on leaving the system both in the US and the United Kingdom.
 The ACE curriculum does not meet national and state standards such as the National Science Education Standards (NSES), because it does not support basic skills for critical thought and scientific literacy.
 The ACE curriculum explicitly denies evolution, that human agency is affecting climate, and that climate change is occurring.
-Instead it focuses on conservative Christian beliefs and values, presenting those who reject creationism as immoral.
+It focuses on conservative Christian beliefs and values, presenting those who reject creationism as immoral.
 Critics of ACE argue that students are placed at an educational disadvantage due to the material and methods of the curriculum.

 History

 Accelerated Christian Education was founded in 1970 by fundamentalist Baptist minister Donald Ray Howard, a graduate of Bob Jones University. and his wife Esther Hilte Howard.
 They set about developing a biblically literalist educational curriculum.
 The first school which used the ACE program opened in Garland, Texas in 1973 and started with 45 students.

 By 1980 there were over 3,000 Christian schools in the United States associated with ACE.
 ACE reported that 8,000 schools were using by the 1980s.
 Subsequent numbers decreased: in a 1999 brochure ACE reported 7,000 schools, and by 2013, 6,000.

 Donald Howard travelled actively to promote ACE schools in the United States and around the world as a new form of "educational mission".

 Expansion into Australia began in 1976 and peaked in the 1980s.
 ACE schools have also been established in the United Kingdom, Northern Ireland, Europe, and elsewhere.

 ACE has also focused on the homeschooling market.

 In 1986, ACE opened a three-story facility in Lewisville, Texas, to handle its growing operations.
 Esther Howard took over control of ACE the following year.
 J. Duane Howard, one of the couple's sons, is CEO.
 In 2007, ACE moved its corporate offices to Madison, Tennessee, eventually moving to Hendersonville, Tennessee in 2014.
-The Lewisville facility remains as ACE's distribution center.
+The Lewisville facility remained as ACE's distribution center until it was closed at an unknown date, and a liquidation company held a sale of remaining office items in August 2026.